ZhangShimin1/NEAT/recipes/ASR/README.md

 ```
 if you have any issues in the installation, please refer to the issue [here](https://github.com/espnet/espnet/issues/6013).

+Update the MAIN_ROOT variable in the following files to point to your local ESPnet installation directory:

+- `recipes/ASR/egs2/aishell/asr1/path.sh`
+- `recipes/ASR/egs2/aishell/asr1/local/path.sh`

+For example, if you installed espnet at /home/user/espnet, modify the first line in both files from
+MAIN_ROOT=/path/to/espnet to MAIN_ROOT=/home/user/espnet

 ## 🔨 Usage

 Set the HOME_DIR in recipes/ASR/egs2/TEMPLATE/asr1/asr.sh to the absolute path to acouspike source code.